DanBesu/DatabasesUBB/README.md

 # DatabasesUBB
-Projects computed during the labs of the Databases Class at UBB
+Projects built during the labs of the Databases Class at UBB